EnigmaCurry/emacs/README.md

 ## Install

-The following script will clone this repository and symlink the elisp files into a new, empty `~/.emacs.d` directory:
+The following shell script will clone this repository and symlink the elisp files into a new, empty `~/.emacs.d` directory.
+You may want to fork this repository and claim this config as your own.
+If you do, simply update the `REMOTE` and `REPO` variables for your own forked
+version:

 ```
 REMOTE=git@github.com:EnigmaCurry/emacs.git